rbiggs/chocolatechip/chocolatechip/chocolatechip.markdown

 **Parameters:**

-- function:function A function to pass as an argument.
+- function: A function to pass as an argument.

 **Returns:**